Lessons to get you ready for the Bootcamp.

 The list is inside square brackets [ ].
 The loop goes through it one item at a time, and each time, word becomes the next greeting.
 Three items, so the message prints three times — but you only wrote it once.
 Add a fourth greeting to the list and run again; the loop handles it automatically.

 range(1, 6) gives the numbers 1, 2, 3, 4, 5 (it stops before 6).
-Loops plus lists are enough to build surprisingly real things — which is what you'll do next.
+Loops plus lists are enough to build surprisingly real things.
+One more tool — teaching the computer your own commands — and you're ready to build a real project.

-Make a list of five fish sold at the Nungua shore — ["tilapia", "salmon", "herring", ...] — and use a loop to print "Fresh tilapia for sale!" for each one.
+Make a list of five fish sold at the Weija shore — ["tilapia", "salmon", "herring", ...] — and use a loop to print "Fresh tilapia for sale!" for each one.

 Everything together: a baby version of SeaPrice, the fish-market price checker.

-You now know the four building blocks: print, variables, if/else, and loops.
+You now know the six building blocks: print, input, variables, if/else, loops, and functions.
 Real programs are just these combined.
 Here is a small price checker that looks through today's fish prices and tells the buyer which ones fit their budget.
 Run it, read it, then change the numbers.

 Look what you understand now: a variable for the budget, a list of fish and prices, a loop to check each one, and an if/else to decide.
 That is a genuine program.
 Every big app is this same idea, just larger.